 UNCDF has been present in Fiji since 2008, improving digital access for financial services and allowing greater financial access in rural areas that see greatly benefit in low income households.

-Today, UNCDF offers “last mile” finance models that unlock public and private resources, especially at the domestic level, to reduce poverty and support local economic development.
+Today, UNCDF offers catalytic finance models that unlock public and private resources in “last mile” environments, especially at the domestic level, to reduce poverty and support local economic development.